balazs-szalai/Taichi-AOT-on-Android---detailed-guide-for-beginners/README.md

 The changes made are outlined in [taichiAOT/CHANGES.md](taichiAOT/CHANGES.md).
 In the file [compile_kernel/taichi_aot_comp.py](compile_kernel/taichi_aot_comp.py) we compile a simple matrix multiplication kernel just for testing purposes.
 This has to be compiled for Vulkan since Taichi AOT only really support Vulkan.
 The compiled module is saved in the [compile_kernel](compile_kernel)/saved_aot.tcm file.
 By running [compile_kernel/test.py](compile_kernel/test.py) we can check if everything is running fine.
 The file [compile_kernel/tiaotndarray.py](compile_kernel/tiaotndarray.py) we defined an easy-to-use ndarray wrapper for the Taichi ndarray.
 This is useful since the Taichi C API only allows for memory allocation and mapping the allocated device memory to host accessible space, but this can be wrapped into a Numpy array, and this small class also handles the creation of TiArgument for the ti_kernel_launch function.

+## Set up a Linux environment
+We can first install every necessary packages using apt and pip:

+    sudo apt update
+    sudo apt install python3-venv python3-pip openjdk-17-jdk \
+      git zip unzip build-essential libssl-dev zlib1g-dev \
+      libffi-dev libncurses5 libstdc++6 curl autoconf automake libtool cmake python3 -m venv buildozer-env
+    source buildozer-env/bin/activate
+    pip install --upgrade pip wheel setuptools
+    pip install buildozer scikit-build
+    pip3 install --upgrade Cython==0.29.33 virtualenv

+This installs all the essential packages, creates a clean virtual environment for buildozer, activates it and pip install all the neseccary python packages.
+These steps will be shown again later but here they are gathered in one place for completeness.

 ## Cross compile the Taichi C API shared library for arm64
 Although not well documented in the Taichi docs, the raw Taichi repositor from https://github.com/taichi-dev/taichi allows for straightforward compilation of the C API using CMake.
 To make it work on Android we need to compile the Taichi C API with Vulkan but without LLVM (you could compile it with LLVM, but I could not make it work due to some error in the CMake which I don't understand, but it's also not necessary).
 These stepps need o be done in Linux, I did it in WSL.
 Which we will set up first with a few useful (or essential) packages: